clayne/hacktical-c/set/README.md

 hc_set_deinit(&s);
 ```

-A custom enum and convenience macro for comparisons is provided.
+A custom enum and convenience macro for comparisons are provided.

 ```C
 #define hc_cmp(x, y) ({					\